lxsmnsyc/scoped-model/packages/swr-graph-state/README.md

 - `trigger`: first parameter is the array of arguments for generating the key.
 - `resource`: Replaced by a graph node factory, and accepts similar arguments that is expected by `fetch` and `key`.

+### SSR

+If a graph node has no `initialData` provided nor wasn't hydrated using `mutate`, SWR Graph nodes may throw an error indicating an attempt to prefetch data on server-side.
+To solve this, either provide an `initialData` value or call `mutate` before accessing the instance, or allow server-side prefetching with setting `options.ssr` to true.

 ## License

 MIT © [lxsmnsyc](https://github.com/lxsmnsyc)